Effective Kotlin Item 50: Eliminate obsolete object references

 null, the previous value can be recycled by the GC.

 How important is this optimization?
-Not so important to bother for rarely used objects.
-There is a saying that premature optimization is the root of all evil.
-Although, it is good to set
+It’s not so important for rarely used objects, but there is a saying that premature optimization is the root of all evil.
+However, it is good to replace unneeded references with

-null to unused objects when it doesn't cost you much to do it.
-Especially when it is a function type which can capture many variables, or when it is an unknown class like
+null, especially when the reference is a function type which can capture many variables, or when the reference is an unknown value.
+For example,

-Stack from the above example might be used by someone to hold heavy objects.
-This is a general purpose tool, and we don’t know how it will be used.
-For such tools, we should care more about optimizations.
-This is especially true when we are creating a library.
+Stack from the above example might be used to hold heavy objects, so it is a general-purpose tool, but we don’t know how it will be used.
+For such tools, we should care more about optimization, especially when we are creating a library.
 For instance, in all 3 implementations of a lazy delegate from Kotlin stdlib, we can see that initializers are set to

 null after usage:

-The general rule is that when we hold state, we should have memory management in our minds.
-Before changing implementation, we should always think of the best trade-off for our project, having in mind not only memory and performance, but also the readability and scalability of our solution.
-Generally, readable code will also be doing fairly well in terms of performance or memory.
+The general rule is that when we hold a state, we should have memory management in mind.
+Before changing an implementation, we should always think of the best trade-off for our project, bearing in mind not only memory and performance but also the readability and scalability of our solution.
+Generally, readable code will also do fairly well in terms of performance or memory.
 Unreadable code is more likely to hide memory leaks or wasted CPU power.
-Though sometimes those two values stand in opposition and then, in most cases, readability is more important.
-Unless we develop a general-purpose library, because then performance and memory are often considered more important.
+Sometimes, however, these two values conflict, but readability is more important in most cases.
+One case in which this is not true is when we are developing a general-purpose library because then performance and memory use are often considered more important.

-There are a few common sources of memory leaks we need to discuss.
+There are a few common sources of memory leaks that we need to discuss.
 First, caches hold objects that might never be used.
-This is the idea behind caches, but it won't help us when we suffer from out-of-memory-error.
+This is the idea behind caches, but it won't help us when we encounter an out-of-memory error.
 The solution is to use soft references.
-When we do so, objects can still be collected by the GC if memory is needed, but often they will exist and will be used.
-Also some other objects should be referenced using weak reference.
-For instance a Dialog on a screen.
-As long as it is displayed, it won’t be Garbage Collected anyway.
-Once it vanishes, we do not need to reference it anyway.
-It is a perfect candidate for an object being referenced using a weak reference.
+When we do so, objects can still be collected by the GC if memory is needed, but often they will still exist and will be used.
+Also, some other objects, such as a dialog on a screen, should be referenced using weak reference as it won’t be Garbage Collected anyway as long as it is displayed.
+Once it vanishes, we do not need to reference it anyway, so this is a perfect candidate for an object being referenced using a weak reference.

-The big problem is that memory leaks are sometimes hard to predict and do not manifest themselves until some point when the application crashes.
-Which is especially true for Android apps, as there are stricter limits on memory usage than for other kinds of clients, like desktop.
-This is why we should search for them using special tools.
-The most basic tool is the heap profiler.
-We also have some libraries that help in the search for data leaks.
-For instance, a popular library for Android is LeakCanary which shows a notification (to developer) whenever a memory leak is detected.
+The big problem is that memory leaks are sometimes hard to predict and do not manifest themselves until the application crashes.
+This is especially true for Android apps, as there are stricter limits on memory usage than for other kinds of clients, like desktop.
+This is why we should search for leaks using special tools, the most basic of which is the heap profiler.
+There are also some libraries that help in the search for data leaks.
+For instance, a popular library for Android is LeakCanary, which shows a notification (to the developer) whenever a memory leak is detected.

-It is important to remember that a need to free objects manually is pretty rare.
-In most cases, those objects are freed anyway thanks to the scope, or when objects holding them are cleaned.
-The most important way to avoid cluttering our memory is having variables defined in a local scope (Item 2: Minimize the scope of variables) and not storing possibly heavy data in top-level properties or object declarations (including companion objects).
+It is important to remember that the need to free objects manually is pretty rare.
+In most cases, objects are freed anyway thanks to the scope, or when the objects holding them are cleaned up.
+The most important way to avoid cluttering memory is having variables defined in a local scope (Item 2: Minimize the scope of variables) and not storing possibly heavy data in top-level properties or object declarations (including companion objects).

 Example inspired by the book Effective Java by Joshua Bloch.